From Bangkok to Chiang Mai: 3 Best Ways to Get There

 If you book in advance, you can get very reasonably priced tickets, although in low season (July to October) you might be able to find promo fares at even cheaper prices.
 Since there are over 50 flights from Bangkok to Chiang Mai every week, finding one that suits you should be no issue.
 Keep in mind that ticket prices are much higher during Songkran, the Thai New Year celebration that lasts for five days in mid-April.

 Once in Chiang Mai, you can catch a tuk-tuk (a motorized three-wheeled taxi) or a moto taxi to the Old City center, just a few minutes away from the airport.
 Always agree on a price before you get on a taxi to avoid being overcharged later.

-Sleeper trains are your best bet, and if you pick a first-class ticket in a sleeper carriage, you'll get AC, a stewardess, and a train with a restaurant car.
+Sleeper trains are your best bet, and if you pick a first-class ticket in a two-person or four-person sleeper carriage, you'll get AC, a stewardess, and a train with a restaurant car.
 Lower bunks are always more expensive, as they're slightly bigger.
-Anything marked as a second-class sleeper train is usually fans only—this saves you a little money, but you have to decide if the savings is worth the long, hot journey.
+The trains going to Chiang Mai also allow you to book the entire two-person compartment all for yourself by charging you the equivalent of 1.5 tickets – a great option at a decent price if you want some privacy.
+Anything marked as a second-class sleeper train is usually fans only–this saves you a little money, but you have to decide if the savings is worth the long, hot journey.